 Committee reports are done whenever I have some spare time and can sometimes be written days in advance.
-The Lobby posts only take about 5 minutes each and based mainly on reports published elsewhere – they’re chosen as something I can backlink from (such as ministerial questions or a committee report) as an explainer.
+The shorter Lobby posts only take about 5 minutes each and are based mainly on reports published elsewhere – they’re chosen as something I can backlink to (such as ministerial questions or a committee report) as an explainer.

 I use templates for articles, infographics and videos to ensure consistency and to save time.
 I also have a cutoff point that if something isn’t published, done or said by Wednesday evening I leave it until the following week.